 “I think that basically bonds of trust between us developed because we’re in kind of a safe space, in a small group and we have Julia there who helps us, keeps us kind of focused.”

-Depending on which of our action learning sets you join, you’ll be guided by either Julia Payne, the hub’s Director, or fellow ‘hubster’ Steve Goatman, We’re both really friendly and passionate advocates for action learning, and are really looking forward to being able to support our fellow creatives at such a difficult time.
+Our four sets will be facilitated and guided by two of the hub’s action learning facilitators – Steve Goatman and Fiona Mason – plus the hub’s Director, Julia Payne, will also be on hand with some tips and pointers along the way.
+We’re all really friendly and passionate advocates for action learning, and are really looking forward to being able to support our fellow creatives through these difficult first few months of 2021.
 You can find out a bit more about us here….